Battenberg lace

 Battenberg lace is a type of tape lace.
 It is of American origin, designed and first made by Sara Hadley of New York.
 This American lace was named either in honor of the wedding of Princess Beatrice, Queen Victoria's youngest daughter, to Prince Henry of Battenberg, or from [sic] the widowed Princess Beatrice.
-It is made using bobbins and needles, or just needles alone.The original Battenberg lace used just one stitich: buttonhole picot.
+It is made using bobbins and needles, or just needles alone.The original Battenberg lace used just one stitch: buttonhole picot.
 Other stitches that were later used include flat wheel (also known as spider or rosette) and rings or "buttons".